 NBBA Travel teams are for grades 4-8.
-Our teams compete in the Cape Ann Youth Basketball league for grades 5-8, and we also place teams in the Eastern League for grades 4 for the 2019-2020 season.
-Travel teams will practice twice a week, starting in mid November.
-The regular season begins the first weekend in December, and runs through the beginning of March.
-Teams could have games on both Saturday and Sunday throughout the winter, in addition to tournaments around the holidays (Thanksgiving, Christmas, Feb vacation).
+Our teams compete in the Cape Ann Youth Basketball league for grades 5-8, and we also place teams in the Eastern League for grades 4 for the 2021-2022 season.
+Travel teams will practice during the week, starting in mid November The regular season begins the first weekend in January, and runs through the beginning of March.
+Teams could have games on both Saturday and Sunday throughout the winter, in addition to tournaments around the holidays (, Christmas, Feb vacation).

 The NBBA conducts travel team evaluations in October, the specific dates for which are posted on the website when finalized.
 NBBA players in each grade level are evaluated and 10 boys are selected to play on each of the teams.
 Two “alternate” players may be selected, as well, to practice at least one day with the team and play in non-league games and some tournaments, at the discretion of the coach.

 Player Evaluations and Team Selection Process:

 The NBBA believes that player evaluations and team selection should be an open process that reduces questions about roster decisions.
 We also understand that any ranking of players is subjective and can lead to disagreements.
 The procedures followed by the NBBA are designed to eliminate bias and result in formation of the most competitive teams.